File Structure

 There is an error in the following LaTeX document.
 Can you find it?

-(Feel to make a new project in Overleaf to test this out!)
+(Feel to make a main.tex file in a new project folder to test this out!)

 LATEX